holoviz-topics/neuro/workflows/eeg-viewer/readme_eeg-viewer.md

 - [`large-data-handling`]((https://github.com/orgs/holoviz-topics/projects/1/views/1?filterQuery=neuro-labels%3A%22*large-data-handling*%22)) (lead: `@ianthomas23`): Benchmark and solve large data handling
   - This is high priority because there are already feature-rich browser-based EEG viewers, but they cannot handle large datasets very well.
   - [Large data handling meeting notes](https://github.com/holoviz-topics/neuro/wiki/Meeting-Notes#230515-large-data-handling)
-  - Note: large data handling is even more relevant for ca-imaging and ephys, where the typical data sizes are much larger than EEG
+  - Note: Handling larger-than-memory data is more relevant for ca-imaging and ephys, where the typical data sizes are much larger than EEG.
 - [`subcoordinates`]((https://github.com/orgs/holoviz-topics/projects/1/views/1?filterQuery=neuro-labels%3A%22*subcoordinates*%22)) (lead: `@mattpap`): Stacked traces on Y axis sub-coordinates
   - Avoid having to add an offset to the data values in order plot stacked on the same canvas
 - [`scale-bar`]((https://github.com/orgs/holoviz-topics/projects/1/views/1?filterQuery=neuro-labels%3A%22*scale-bar*%22)) (lead: `@mattpap`)